rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 #### TCP from SYN to FIN

 It might be of benefit to show an actual TCP connection from start to finish.
-Here, I have striped the Data-Link Header for clarity.
-The IP Header has been left in, but largely stripped of extraneous data.
+Here, I have striped the Data-Link and Network Headers for clarity.
 In addition, we won't be looking at any of the packets in this connection in binary form, and rather than entering IP Addresses for the nodes involved, we'll simply use the short form of their host-name.

 Let's assume whippoorwill (172.30.16.28) wants to retrieve a webpage from rackspace.com (173.203.44.122).
 Naturally, the first thing it